-In December 2017, the Compensation Committee approved performance stock unit awards for all employees that were eligible to receive equity awards, including our named executive officers, The Compensation Committee approved these performance stock unit awards, after consulting with Radford, in order to directly link the growth expectations for the Company to rewards with a focus on sustainable operating performance.
+In December 2017, the Compensation Committee approved performance stock unit awards ("PSUs") for all employees who were eligible to receive equity awards, including new employees to be hired before June 30, 2018, The Compensation Committee approved these PSUs, after consulting with Radford, in order to directly link the Company's sustainable operating performance to long-term incentives.

-The performance metrics applicable to the performance stock unit awards are:
+The metrics applicable to the PSUs are:

-- Approval and launch in the US of a broad label (for 1 year old and up and no disease restrictions) for Crysvita in 2018; - New drug application (NDA) or marketing authorization application (MAA) submission or a new commercial product in a major market, in either case, by the end of 2019; and - First 12 months of US commercial net sales of Crysvita following approval and launch exceeding forecast by 35% (to be achieved by no later than the end of 2019).
+- Approval and launch in the US of a broad label (for 1 year old and up and no disease restrictions) for Crysvita in 2018 ("Metric 1"); - New drug application (NDA) or marketing authorization application (MAA) submission or a new commercial product in a major market, in either case, by the end of 2019 ("Metric 2"); and - First 12 months of US commercial net sales of Crysvita following approval and launch exceeding forecast by 35% (to be achieved by no later than the end of 2019) ("Metric 3").
+The 12-month measurement period will end on April 30, 2019 based on timing of the approval and launch of Crysvita.